odan/slim4-skeleton/docs/architecture/domain.md

 > What changes for the same reason should be grouped together.

-A service classes can, and should, have several methods as long as they serve a narrow purpose.
+A service class can have several methods as long as they serve a narrow purpose.
 This also encourages you to name your classes more specifically.
 Instead of a "User" god-class, you might have a `UserRegistration` class with a few methods focusing on registration.